Modalities

 MYOFASCIAL RELEASE

-POST-SURGERY, POST-TRAUMA, INFLAMMATION
+BEST FOR: POST-SURGERY, POST-TRAUMA, INFLAMMATION

 Fascia is the connective tissue that surrounds every part of your body, from the muscle fibers to the bones.
 Trauma and swelling in your body restricts your fascia, causing pain and limited mobility.
 Myofascial release realigns the fascia using a gentle, but firm and slow pressure.
 Your therapist will look for fascial restrictions, or tightness, by gliding his or her hand along your skin, paying attention to blood flow, range of motion, and even the way your skin moves.
 Using little to no oils or creams, your therapist will work to realign your fascia.
 You may notice a slight pulling or burning feeling when the connective tissue releases and blood flow to the area improves, but this feeling goes away when the pressure is released.